Skip to footer content

 How to Read PDF File in Selenium WebDriver C# Using IronPDF: Image 1 - IronPDF

-When a PDF file opens in a browser, Selenium can navigate to it and even interact with the browser's PDF viewer window, but it cannot access the actual content within the PDF document.
-This happens because PDFs are rendered as embedded objects or plugins, not as HTML elements that Selenium can query through its WebDriver protocol.
+When a PDF opens in a browser, Selenium can navigate to the page and interact with browser controls, but it cannot query the text or data inside the document.
+PDFs are rendered as embedded objects or plugins, not as HTML elements that the WebDriver protocol can traverse.
+The browser's PDF viewer renders the document visually, but there is no accessible DOM for Selenium to inspect -- every XPath query or CSS selector returns nothing.

 How to Read PDF File in Selenium WebDriver C# Using IronPDF: Image 2 - Features